IKATS/op-rollmean/README.md

 ### Warnings

 - the TS must not contain any hole (an interpolation may be applied before calling this operator)
-- the result will be altered and may not represent the real behaviour of the rollmean operator
+- in that case, the result will be altered and may not represent the real behaviour of the rollmean operator
 - the metadata `qual_ref_period` shall be defined for all time series of the dataset (can be performed by *Quality Indicators* operator)

- #Review#495: (FTA) "the result will be altered".
-Such a sentence is pretty scary! explain
- #Review#495: (FTA) i don't see any explanation about the ceil action when window period doesn't match an exact number of points

 ### Consideration about alignment